MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

    - Windows: Windows 10 version 18.09 (RS5), OS Build 1776.3 or later.
    - Android: minimum version 8.0 - for more information see: [Microsoft Defender for Endpoint on Android](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-android#system-requirements)
    - iOS: minimum version 14.0 - for more information see: [Microsoft Defender for Endpoint on iOS](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-ios#prerequisites)
+   - MacOS: minimum version 11 - for more information see:  [Network protection for macOS](/microsoft-365/security/defender-endpoint/network-protection-macos?view=o365-worldwide)
-   - MacOS and Linux are in preview mode.
-For more information see: [Network Protection and Web Protection for macOS and Linux is now in Public Preview!](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/network-protection-and-web-protection-for-macos-and-linux-is-now/ba-p/3601576)
+   - Linux:[ system requirements](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux?view=o365-worldwide)- for more information see: [Network protection for Linux](/microsoft-365/security/defender-endpoint/network-protection-linux?view=o365-worldwide)

 3. [Onboard Defender for Cloud Apps with Defender for Endpoint](mde-integration.md#how-to-integrate-microsoft-defender-for-endpoint-with-defender-for-cloud-apps).
 4. Enable [cloud app blocking with Defender for Endpoint](mde-govern.md#how-to-enable-cloud-app-blocking-with-defender-for-endpoint).